Sign In

 • Memo’s

-• Phone/internet dongle issue memo, which is usually generated by the PA
+• Phone/internet dongle issue memo, which is usually generated by the runner/PA

 • The daily to-do list.
 Many productions will have a daily sheet of office maintenance tasks that can be ticked off over the course of the day.

-• Sides: A miniature call sheet and a breakdown of the scenes that need to be shot during the day.
+• Sides: A miniature call sheet and break down of the scenes that need to be shot during the day.
 It will be your job to photocopy the required amount, and the floor runner's to distribute them to the crew first thing in the morning.

 • Invoices.
-Crew invoices may come your way, make sure to pass them on to the Accounts Department.
+Crew invoices may come your way, make sure to pass it on to the Accounts Department.

 10 ESSENTIAL TIPS FOR NEW ENTRANTS WORKING IN A PRODUCTION OFFICE

-If you don’t have a driving license, make arrangements to get one, as this can provide a real barrier to finding work.
-If you have a license and a car invest in a headset as the office will be calling when you are out and about, or better still get into the habit of pulling over when convenient.
+If you don’t have a driving licence, make arrangements to get one, as this can provide a real barrier to finding work.
+If you have a licence and a car invest in a headset as the office will be calling when you are out and about, or better still get into the habit of pulling over when convenient.

 First Aid Certificate.

-Having a first-aid certificate can be very useful for PAs on and off the set.
+Having a first aid certificate can be very useful for runners and PAs on and off the set.

 Attire